albert-haliulov/microprofile-healthcheck/README.md

 ping-deployment-685445548f-9nlw8   1/1       Running   0          1m
 ````

 Navigate to `http://<Public_IP_Address>:31000/api/name` and observe a response similar to `Hello!
 I'm container name-deployment-6797df5b88-bgn2m`.
-Replace `<Public_IP_Address>` with the public IP address of Worker Node.
 The readiness probe ensures the READY state won’t be `1/1` until the container is available to accept requests.
 Without a readiness probe, you may notice an unsuccessful response from the server.
 This scenario can occur when the container has started, but the application server hasn’t fully initialized.
 With the readiness probe, you can be certain the pod will only accept traffic when the microservice has fully started.

 Similarly, navigate to `http://<Public_IP_Address>:32000/api/ping/name-service` and observe a response with the content `pong`.

-## Changing the ready state of the name microservice
+## Changing the ready state of the `name` microservice

 An endpoint has been provided under the `name` microservice to set it to an unhealthy state in the health check.
 The unhealthy state will cause the readiness probe to fail.
-Use the `curl` command to invoke this endpoint by making a POST request to `http://<Public_IP_Address>:31000/api/name/unhealthy`.
+Invoke this endpoint by making a POST request to `http://<Public_IP_Address>:31000/api/name/unhealthy`.

 ````
 $ curl -X POST http://<Public_IP_Address>:31000/api/name/unhealthy